Cars in Movies

 A few months later, there is an extreme urgency at the 20th Century Fox!
 Batman has an immediate need for a car worthy of his extravagance for the television series in preparation.
 The Futura is painted in black with horizontal psychedelic lines that symbolize audacity and speed.
 Thus was born the Batmobile.

 This first Batmobile was retained by Barris.
-It is now coming to auction at Barrett-Jackson in Scottsdale on January 19.
+It was sold for $ 4.6M at Barrett-Jackson on January 19, 2013.

 The word 'iconic' has rarely been used as well than for describing this television vehicle.
 A website (1966batmobile.com) and a Wikipedia page (Lincoln Futura) are devoted to it.